learn-co-curriculum/phase-0-pac-0-the-constant-expression/README.md

 > _symbols_ indicating how to combine _data_, called _operators_.

 What if we were to make an expression that had no _operators_?
 What if it only had _data_.
-For example, what if we just pass `9000` into a REPL:
+For example, what if we just pass `9000` into a REPL console:

-<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/FlatPrimaryLanservers?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/FlatPrimaryLanservers?lite=true&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 In response, we get `9000`.
 This type of expression is known as the _constant expression_ and it's very important, although very boring.